zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![Install is highlighted in the Extension: GitHub window.](media/vscode-extensions-github-install.png "Install the GitHub extension")

-4. Close VS Code.

-    > **Note**: VS Code must be restarted to enable the extension.

-5. To connect VS Code with your GitHub account, you need to generate a Personal access token.
+4. To connect VS Code with your GitHub account, you need to generate a Personal access token.

-6. Open a browser window and navigate to your GitHub account (<https://github.com>).
+5. Open a browser window and navigate to your GitHub account (<https://github.com>).

-7. Within your GitHub account, select **your user profile icon** in the top right, then select **Settings** from the menu.
+6. Within your GitHub account, select **your user profile icon** in the top right, then select **Settings** from the menu.

     ![The user profile icon is highlighted at the top left of the GitHub account page, and Settings is highlighted in the submenu.](media/github-profile-settings.png "Select your account settings")

-8. On the Settings screen, select **Developer settings** at the bottom of the Personal settings menu on the left-hand side of the screen.
+7. On the Settings screen, select **Developer settings** at the bottom of the Personal settings menu on the left-hand side of the screen.

     ![Developer settings is highlighted at the bottom of the Personal settings menu on the Settings screen.](media/github-developer-settings.png "Select Developer settings")

-9. On the Developer settings page, select **Personal access tokens** from the left-hand menu.
+8. On the Developer settings page, select **Personal access tokens** from the left-hand menu.

     ![Personal access tokens is highlighted on the Developer settings page.](media/github-personal-access-tokens.png "Select Personal access tokens")

-10. Select **Generate new token**.
+9. Select **Generate new token**.

     ![The Generate new token button is highlighted on the Personal access tokens page.](media/github-generate-new-token.png "Select Generate new token")

-11. Enter a token description, such as "VS Code Integration", and then check the box next to **repo** under **Select scopes**, which will select all the boxes under it.
+10. Enter a token description, such as "VS Code Integration", and then check the box next to **repo** under **Select scopes**, which will select all the boxes under it.

     ![On the New personal access token page, VS Code Integration is entered under Token description, and the check boxes next to and under repo are selected under Select scopes.](media/github-new-personal-access-token.png "Select the scopes")

-12. Select **Generate token** near the bottom of the screen.
+11. Select **Generate token** near the bottom of the screen.

     ![Generate token button](media/github-generate-token.png "Generate token button")

-13. Select the **copy** button next to the token that is generated.
+12. Select the **copy** button next to the token that is generated.

     ![The copy button that is next to the new personal access button is highlighted.](media/github-copy-personal-access-token.png "Copy the new personal access button")

     >**Important**: Make sure you copy the new personal access token before you navigate away from the screen, or you will need to regenerate the token.
 Save the copied token by pasting it into a text editor for future reference.
 This will also be used as your password when pushing changes to GitHub.

-14. Open **VS Code** on your Lab VM.
+13. Open **VS Code** on your Lab VM.

-15. Select the **View** menu, then select **Command Palette** from the menu.
+14. Select the **View** menu, then select **Command Palette** from the menu.

     ![View is highlighted in the menu, and Command Palette is highlighted below.](media/vscode-view-menu-command-palette.png "Visual Studio Code window, View menu")

-16. In the box that appears at the top center of the VS Code window, enter "Set Personal Access Token," then select **GitHub: Set Personal Access Token**, when it appears.
+15. In the box that appears at the top center of the VS Code window, enter "Set Personal Access Token," then select **GitHub: Set Personal Access Token**, when it appears.

     ![GitHub: Set Personal Access Token is highlighted below Set Personal.](media/vscode-command-palette-set-personal-access-token.png "Select GitHub: Set Personal Access Token")

-17. Paste the Personal access token you copied from GitHub into the box, and press **Enter**.
+16. Paste the Personal access token you copied from GitHub into the box, and press **Enter**.

     ![The Personal access token is pasted in the box.](media/github-paste-personal-access-token.png "Paste the Personal access token")

-18. VS Code is now connected to your GitHub account.
+17. VS Code is now connected to your GitHub account.

-19. Close VS Code.
+18. Close VS Code.

 ### Task 4: Clone the starter application